UAL-RE/data-service-landscape-scan/data/README.md

 services-absent-to-confirm.csv with information indicating whether service actually present (a URL in the URL column) or absent (an `NA` in the URL column).
-+ services-final.csv: List of institution /service combinations indicating presence / absence of services.
-When present, location of web page(s) describing the service are in URL column (multiple URLs are separated by a semicolon).
++ services-final.csv: List of institution / service / mode combinations
+that are offered at an institution.
+Values in URL field indicate source describing the service; multiple URLs are separated by a semicolon.
+NA values in the URL column indicate that service / mode was not found at the institution's library. presence / absence of services.
-**This is the final version of data that is used for all subsequent analyses.**
+**This is the final version of data that is used for most subsequent analyses.**
++ services-final-pa.csv: Matrix of institution /service combinations indicating presence / absence of services.
 + services-present-confirmed.csv: Services that are confirmed as actually being present.
 All services listed in services-present.csv were reviewed by two Data Cooperative personnel.